karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 This script creates the ECR repository if it doesn't exists and afterwards it pushes the platform image and tags into the repository.

-The script does the following steps:
+It does the following steps:
 - Creates the ECR repository using the ``aws ecr create-repository`` command, if needed.
-- Retrieves the tag version set in the previous scripts and tags the image.
+- Retrieves the tag version set in the previous scripts and tags the image with it.
-- Tags the image with the ``latest`` tag and and some extra tags we can pass them as a parameter.
+- Tags the image with the ``latest`` tag and some extra tags we can pass them as input parameters.
-- Pushes the tags and the image into ECR.
+- Pushes the image and the corresponding tags into ECR.

 ```bash
 #!/bin/bash